The Variational Method of Moments: Kernel VMM

 \end{assumption}

-Next, we require that $\Theta$ is of manageable size.
-A simple example satisfying the below is a compact set in some finite-dimensional Euclidean space.
-Other examples include a bounded-norm subset of an RKHS \citep[Theorem D]{cucker2002mathematical}. \begin{assumption}[Parameter Space Complexity] $\Theta$ is a normed and totally bounded set, whose covering numbers satisfy $\log N_{\epsilon}(\Theta) \leq k_{\Theta} \epsilon^{-c_\Theta}$ for some positive constant $k_{\Theta}$ and some $0 < c_{\Theta} < 1$. \end{assumption}
+Next, we require that the set of possible functions $\{\rho(\cdot;\theta) : \theta \in \Theta\}$ satisfies some basic boundedness, smoothness, and complexity properties.
+A simple example satisfying the below is for $\Theta$ to be a compact set in some finite-dimensional Euclidean space, and for $\rho(x;\theta)$ to be equi-Lipschitz continuous in $\theta$ for every $x$.
+Other examples that easily satisfy the second part of the below include $\{\theta(\cdot;\theta) : \theta \in \Theta\}$ having finite Vapnik–Chervonenkis dimension (see \emph{e.g.} \citealp[theorem 8.19 and corollary 9.5]{kosorok2007introduction}), or be a bounded-norm subset of an RKHS (see \cref{lem:f-donsker} in the appendix for details).
+This assumption ensures that consistent estimation of $\theta_0$ is possible, even though inversion of the conditional moment operator could be ill-posed.